webplatform/docs/tutorials/filesystem_sync/index.md

 ==Example: Downloading files using XHR2==

-A common use case for Workers is to download a bunch of files using [http://www.html5rocks.com/tutorials/file/xhr2/ XHR2], and write those files to the HTML5 FileSystem.
+A common use case for Workers is to download a bunch of files using [[tutorials/file_xhr2|New Tricks in XMLHttpRequest2]], and write those files to the HTML5 FileSystem.
 This is a perfect task for a Worker thread!

 The following example only fetches and writes one file, but you can image expanding it to download a set of files.